 Animal Control was established to keep Alameda a safe and clean environment for pets and pet owners.
-The City has two Animal Control Assistants who have jurisdiction from Alameda Point to Harbor Bay Parkway and everything in between, including Coast Guard Island.
+The City has one, part-time Animal Control Assistant who has jurisdiction from Alameda Point to Harbor Bay Parkway and everything in between, including Coast Guard Island.

-Animal Control Assistants enforce the laws of the City.
-They also pick up stray animals, patrol the streets, parks, beaches, and remove animal carcasses.
-They respond to barking dog complaints, aggressive animals, and bite incidents.
-They are always ready and willing to offer advice on responsible pet ownership.
+The Animal Control Assistant enforces the laws of the City.
+She also picks up stray animals, patrols the streets, parks, and beaches, and removes animal carcasses.
+She also responds to barking dog complaints, aggressive animals, and bite incidents.
+She is always ready and willing to offer advice on responsible pet ownership.

 Alameda City Ordinances Pet Owners Should Know